-Michelle works with both individuals and couples to help them have more satisfying relationships and meaningful, positive lives.
+Michelle works with both individuals and couples to help people have more satisfying relationships and meaningful, positive lives.

-Michelle also enjoys learning from The Greater Good Science Center and has received advanced training by Dr John Gottman in Scientifically Based Couples Therapy.
+Michelle teaches and supervises therapists in Attachment Theory and Emotionally Focused Therapy (EFT) at the San Francisco Center for Emotionally Focused Therapy (SFCEFT).
+Michelle also enjoys learning at the Greater Good Science Center and she received advanced training by Dr John Gottman in Scientifically Based Couples Therapy.

 Dr Michelle Gannon is frequently interviewed for Newspapers, Magazines, Radio and TV.
 She has appeared in San Francisco Chronicle, TIME, Huffington Post, PEOPLE, FIRST Magazine for Women, FITNESS Magazine, iVillage, Women’s Day, Match.com, Oakland Tribune, Marin Independent Journal, Contra Costa Times, Golden Gate Mother’s Group Magazine, ALICE Radio, The Kathleen Show, Evening Magazine TV and CBS Early Show to name a few.